Jbleezy/BO1-Reimagined/README.md

 * Current No Man's Land round displayed in black where the round number normally is
 * Now spawns 24 zombies instead of 20 zombies
 * Now displays a more accurate time of how long you survived
+* Zombies now spawn more consistently in the middle area during the beginning
 * Insta kill rounds can now occur on No Man's Land (except for the initital time you spawn in so players can't exploit No Man's Land insta kill rounds to get more kills)

 #### Sidequest